British Birds and British Birds Rarities Committee (BBRC)

 We will only store your personal information for as long as it is required for the purpose for which it was collected.
 This will depend on the nature of the information and the use that is made of it.
 We will carry out regular reviews and delete personal information that is no longer needed.

-We may use ‘cookies’ to identify you when you visit this website.
+We may use ‘cookies’ to identify you when you visit our websites.
 A cookie is a small file that can be stored by your browser on your computer’s hard disk or on a website server.
-Our cookies do not in themselves recognise the individual user but will recognise the computer you are using so that we know when you are returning to the British Birds website.
+Our cookies do not in themselves recognise the individual user but will recognise the computer you are using so that we know when you are returning to the British Birds website and provide demographic data and browsing patterns.
+This information is only used for statistical purposes to help improve our sites and provide accurate statistics to advertisers (if any) in the form of aggregated data.
 Such cookies do not retrieve information about you stored on your hard drive and do not corrupt or damage your computer or computer files.
 You are not obliged to accept a cookie that we send you, and you can in fact modify your browser’s setup so that it will not accept cookies.

 5. Disclosing information to others

 We will not disclose any information we hold about you to any third party without your permission.
 However, please note that in order to process your data we may on occasion be required to share your information with other companies or any suppliers we engage to provide services which involve processing data on our behalf.